Grants and Loans

 State Grants

-During the 2023-24 academic year, Pennsylvania state grants ranged from $500 to $2,630.
+Pennsylvania state grants ranged from $500 to $2,630 during the academic year.
 If you're a Pennsylvania resident, the information on your FAFSA will automatically be sent to the American Education Services/Pennsylvania Higher Education Assistance Agency.
-AES/PHEAA will determine if you're eligible to receive a state grant.
+AES/PHEAA will determine your eligibility for a state grant.
 If you have any questions, contact PHEAA at 1-800-692-7392.

 If you're not from PA, we encourage you to check to see if your state provides grants.